aimestereo/dotfiles/README.md

 - Smooth and Reverse scroolling should be on
 - iTerm2 should be added to exclusion for smooth scrolling https://github.com/Caldis/Mos/issues/82

-# Configure Keyboard automations

-- In "Karabiner-Elements" -> "Simple Modification" -> "For all devices" set "caps_lock" -> "f18"
-- Check result in "Karabiner-Viewer"
-- Copy Hammerspoon config to `.hammerspoon/` (.lua scripts including `.init.lua`).
-- Reload Hammerspoon config.
-- Test it by twice clicking `Control` to show Help and `CapsLock + S` to open "Slack".

 Disable useless keyboard shortcuts:

 - Search/open man Page in terminal